systemd/erlang-sd_notify/README.md

 Build from source
 -

-To build it execute the docker image.
+* To build it execute the docker image.
-To add it to your package:
+* To add it to your package:

+    extract the tar.gz
     mkdir -p /usr/lib64/erlang/lib/sd_notify-0.9/priv/
     mkdir -p /usr/lib64/erlang/lib/sd_notify-0.9/ebin/
     cp priv/* /usr/lib64/erlang/lib/sd_notify-0.9/priv/
-    cp ebin/* /usr/lib64/erlang/lib/sd_notify-0.1/ebin/
+    cp ebin/* /usr/lib64/erlang/lib/sd_notify-0.9/ebin/

 To test it use: `sd_notify:sd_notify(0,"READY=1")`, in this way: